Well Water Testing Rebate

 Sharing results

-The second is to also share your results with the Province of BC for groundwater research.
-Your personal information will not be shared, only the water quality test results and regional location.
+On the pre-approval application you can choose to also share your results with the Province of BC for provincial groundwater research.
+Your personal information will not be shared, only the water quality test result and aquifer location will be shared.

 Interpreting your results